mathigon/textbooks/content/functions/content.md

 ---

+> id: time-distance-graph

+Our last graph plotted height by time.
+We can also plot distance by time.
+Note that time is still on the X axis, but distance is now on the Y axis:

+    x-video-graph
+        x-video(src="/resources/functions/images/olympic_vault.mp4" poster="images/olympic_vault_poster.png" width=640 height=360 controls credit="©NBC")
+        x-coordinate-system(width=640 height=180 x-axis="0,9.1,1" y-axis="0,29.5,5" axis-names="Time,Distance")

+This graph looks different than the other two, because it tells us nothing about [[Height|Distance|Time]].

+But again, we can learn new things about Ri's vault.
+In the first few seconds, we can see him [[gaining|losing]] speed.
+He reaches his top speed after about [[4]] seconds.
+As he enters the vault, we see him [[losing|gaining]] speed.

+---

 The graph does not include any information about time.
 For example, we cannot tell _when_ Ri landed on the pit.
 Some of the graphs of later events will include time along the horizontal axis.

 On this graph, we see the vault is at ([[3565+-5]], [[135+-5]])), which means Ri ran about 3.5 meters in his approach.
 The starting point on the runway is at the [__origin__](gloss:coordinate-system-origin).
 Ri lands at (3910, 30), which means the pit is about [[30]] centimeters tall.